JSNA Births and Deaths

 Pre-term births

 Pre-term births are those occurring before 37 weeks of pregnancy and are the single biggest cause of neonatal mortality and morbidity in the UK.
 Babies born pre-term have high rates of early, late, and post neonatal mortality and the risk of mortality increases as gestational age at birth decreases.
 Babies who survive have increased rates of disability.
-Pre-term births as a proportion of all live births on the Island has increased over the last few years.
+Pre-term births as a proportion of all live births on the Island has decreased over the last few years.

 Low birthweight births